Cytokine: Ageing

 Dysregulated cytokine secretion in the aged population can lead to inflammaging, and render these individuals more vulnerable to age-related diseases like neurodegenerative diseases and type 2 diabetes.

 Narcolepsy and fatigue

 A 2024 study found a positive correlation between plasma interleukin IL-2 and fatigue in patients with type 1 narcolepsy.

 COVID-19

-In March 2025, researchers in Saudi Arabia found that those who received mRNA COVID-19 vaccines showed elevated cytokine levels one year after the vaccination, and the immune responses differed between gender and age groups.
-The vaccination resulted in significant increases in inflammatory markers: interferon gamma (INF gamma, p=0.005), tumor necrosis factor alpha (TNF alpha, p<0.001), interleukin-6 (IL6, p=0.003), monocyte chemoattractants (MCP1, p=0.03, MCP3, p=0.001) and so on.
-Bigger changes in IL6, IL4 and TNF alpha were observed in men than in women, and significant changes in epidermal growth factor (EGF), IL6, MCP1, and TNF alpha were seen in adults compared to adolescents.
-The researchers speculated that the elevation may be attributed to the persistent production of spike protein and highly inflammatory nature of mRNA-nanoparticles.

 Autoantibodies against cytokines also plays a role in health and disease.
 In 2020 neutralizing autoantibodies against type I interferons were reported in 10.2% of patients with life-threatening COVID-19.

 In a subsequent follow-up study, researchers investigated that the prevalence of autoantibodies against type I interferons increases with age.
 Only 0.17% of individuals under 70 years of age tested positive for these autoantibodies, compared with 4.2% among those aged 80 to 85 years.
 Furthermore, autoantibodies against IFN-α/ω were detected in approximately 20% of patients over 80 years old with critical COVID-19.